Guy Burgess: Departure

 The pair's subsequent movements were revealed later.
-On arrival in St Malo they took a taxi to Rennes, then travelled by rail to Paris and on to Berne in Switzerland.
-Here, by prior arrangement, they were issued with papers at the Soviet embassy, before travelling to Zurich, where they caught a flight to Prague.
+On arrival in St Malo, they took a taxi to Rennes, then travelled by rail to Paris and on to Bern in Switzerland.
+Here, by prior arrangement, they were issued with papers at the Soviet embassy before travelling to Zürich, where they caught a flight to Prague.
 Safely behind the Iron Curtain, they were able to proceed smoothly on the final stages of their journey to Moscow.

 Aftermath

 On Saturday 26 May, Hewit informed a friend that Burgess had not come home the previous night.
 Since Burgess never went away without telling his mother, his absence caused some anxiety in his circle.
 Maclean's non-appearance at his desk on the following Monday raised concerns that he might have absconded.
 Disquiet increased when officials realised that Burgess, too, was missing; the discovery of the abandoned car, hired in Burgess's name, together with Melinda Maclean's revelations about "Roger Styles", confirmed that both had fled.
 Blunt quickly visited Burgess's flat in New Bond Street and removed incriminating materials.
-An MI6 search of the flat revealed papers that compromised another member of the Cambridge ring, Cairncross, who was later required to resign from his civil service post.
+An MI6 search of the flat revealed papers that compromised Cairncross, who was later required to resign from his civil service post.

-The news of the double flight alarmed the Americans, following the recent conviction of the atomic spy Klaus Fuchs, and the defection of the physicist Bruno Pontecorvo the previous year.
-Aware that his own position was now precarious, Philby recovered various spying paraphernalia from Burgess's former Washington quarters, and buried them in a nearby wood.
+The news of the double flight alarmed the Americans, following the recent conviction of the atomic spy Klaus Fuchs and the defection of the physicist Bruno Pontecorvo the previous year.
+Aware that his own position was now precarious, Philby recovered various spying paraphernalia from Burgess's former Washington quarters and buried them in a nearby wood.
 Summoned to London in June 1951, he was interrogated for several days by MI6.
 There were strong suspicions that he was responsible for forewarning Maclean via Burgess, but in the absence of conclusive evidence he faced no action and was permitted to retire quietly from MI6.